proteinfoldingengine/Results-AI-Audit-Engine/README.md

 Biophysics_Final_Report_Summary.json: A JSON file with the high-level summary metrics.

 License
-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
 See the LICENSE file for details.

+This license allows others to share and adapt the work for non-commercial purposes, as long as they give appropriate credit and license their new creations under the identical terms.

+For any commercial use, licensing, or partnership inquiries, please contact us to arrange a separate commercial license.

+Disclaimer: This is not legal advice.
+Please consult with a legal professional to ensure the chosen license meets your specific needs.